Guy Fawkes Night can be a pretty pricey affair. From fireworks to...

 There are many differences between the two styles and you can read more about them in our student debt guide.
 There are instances where they will be wiped, but not through insolvency.

 A lot of people find out more about debt solutions before contacting us, something we actively encourage.
-Unfortunately this can mean that a few people are adamant about their choice of solution when they phone us, even if it’s not suitable in their particular circumstances.
+Unfortunately this can mean that a few people are adamant about their choice of solution, even if it’s not suitable for them.

-As with all debt charities, we’ll go through your current situation as a whole, checking your income and expenditure in detail, and recommend the debt solution that’s best for you.
+As with all debt charities, we’ll go through your current situation as a whole.
+We check your income and expenditure in detail.
+Then we recommend the debt solution that’s best for you.

-If you have named someone, for example your husband, wife or partner, as an additional card holder on a credit card you are responsible for repaying all of their spending.
+If you have named someone else as an additional card holder on a credit card you are responsible for repaying all of their spending.
+Example include your husband, wife or partner,

 As the credit agreement is in your name you are solely liable despite your partner being an additional card holder and the person who made the actual purchases.